Impossible Is Nothing (video résumé): Dispute with IvyGate

-Legal threats by Vayner against UBS, YouTube, and various blogs did not slow its progress, only providing further fodder, subject to the Internet Streisand effect.
+Vayner sent a cease-and-desist letter to IvyGate, which instead published the message and challenged him to pursue legal action.
 One blog, IvyGate, became famous due to its disputes with Vayner.
 When Vayner emailed a cease-and-desist letter demanding that IvyGate remove "Impossible is Nothing" links from its website, the blog instead published the threat and taunted Vayner to sue them.
 In further investigating the incident, IvyGate learned and published that: